ITT-25/assignment-06-gesture-recognition-realdegrees/README.md

 # 1. $1 Gesture Recognizer

+> ⚠️ For all non-notebook tasks the templates for recognizer are loaded in the background.
+The window will open relatively fast but might stutter slightly while data is still loaded.
+Check console output for loading progress.

 This program is a python implementation of the [1$ Unistroke Recognizer](https://depts.washington.edu/acelab/proj/dollar/index.html).
 It was modeled based on [this pseudo-code](https://depts.washington.edu/acelab/proj/dollar/dollar.pdf).
 The `Recognizer` class loads the gesture templates on initialization and provides a `recognize` method to label a path array.